 Rural Economic Development

-The Province of British Columbia is committed to working with our rural communities to strengthen their resilience, create jobs and build unmatched economic opportunities while enriching the lifestyle advantages that rural B.C. has to offer.
-Rural specific perspectives are considered in government policy, program design and decision-making processes to reflect the unique experiences of rural communities.
+The Province of British Columbia is committed to working with rural communities to strengthen their resilience, create jobs and build economic opportunities while enriching the lifestyle advantages that rural B.C. offers.
+Rural-specific perspectives are considered in government policy, program design and decision-making processes to reflect the unique experiences of rural communities.

 Williams Lake River Valley Trail